Frequently Asked Questions

 - What extra-curricular activities are offered?
 Hide

-Afterschool Clubs offer a wide range of activities such as yoga, drama, sports, strings, piano and art.
+Afterschool Clubs offer a wide range of activities such as yoga, drama, sports, piano and art.
 They run 3:15pm–4:30pm one day per week.
 Students may sign up for up to five clubs, each on a different day of the week.
 Middle school students may also sign up to play on a sports team such as basketball or Ultimate Frisbee.

 - To which organizations does FSA belong?
 Hide